 How is Glaucoma Treated?

 The very best way to prevent vision loss from glaucoma is early diagnosis.
 We recommend you visit your eye doctor at least every two years for a complete examination, including a pressure check and examination of the optic nerve.
-People at high risk for glaucoma (as indicated in the Detection of Glaucoma page), may need more frequent visits to the eye doctor.
+People at high risk for glaucoma may need more frequent visits to the eye doctor.

 Glaucoma treatment (for any form) entails decreasing aqueous humor production, increasing fluid drainage, or a combination of the two.
 These treatments will not restore any vision already lost to glaucoma, but it can prevent further loss.

 The most common treatment for glaucoma is the use of medications in the form of eye drops.
 Some of these medications allow for faster drainage of fluid from the eye, while others reduce the production of fluid.
-Most cases of glaucoma can be controlled with a single medication, or a combination, but some patients may require or select surgery.
-Glaucoma laser surgery for open angle glaucoma is called trabeculoplasty, in which a laser allows more aqueous fluid to flow through the tiny holes where the cornea and iris meet, called trabecular meshwork.
+Most cases of glaucoma are controlled with a single medication, or a combination, but some patients may require or select surgery.
+Glaucoma laser surgery for open angle glaucoma (trabeculoplasty) is a procedure where a laser allows more aqueous fluid to flow through the tiny holes where the cornea and iris meet, called trabecular meshwork.
 This increases the natural aqueous humor drainage.
-Glaucoma laser surgery is generally performed on an outpatient basis with a rapid recovery and very little discomfort.
-Most glaucoma surgery is designed to either enhance the natural drainage outflow or creat a new drainage pathway within the eye.
-It is typically reserved for patients who have progressive nerve damage that are not responding to drops or laser treatments.
+We generally perform glaucoma laser surgery on an outpatient basis with a rapid recovery and minor discomfort.
+Glaucoma surgery is designed to either enhance the natural drainage outflow or create a new drainage pathway within the eye and is reserved for patients who have progressive nerve damage that are not responding to drops or laser treatments.